 1. United States Botanic Garden Seasons Greenings

-The annual Seasons Greenings celebration returns to an in-person event in 2022!
-The US Botanic Garden is one of the hidden gems of the city, and it is open and free every day, including Christmas and New Year's Day.
+The annual Seasons Greenings celebration returns in 2024!
+The US Botanic Garden is one of the hidden gems of the city, and it is free and open daily except closed Christmas Day.

 Favorites like the Smithsonian Castle and the Capitol Building return each year, and new models are added to honor new structures.
 In 2017, a model of the National Museum of African-American History and Culture was added.